jadecobra/python_tdd_exercises/source/truth_table/binary_operations/index.rst

 preview
 *********************************************************************************

-Here are the tests I have at the end of the chapters
+These are the tests I have at the end of the chapters

 .. literalinclude:: ../../code/truth_table/tests/test_binary.py
   :language: python